sourcegraph-testing/gitpod/install/infra/single-cluster/aws/README.md

 * Setup credentials to be usable in one of the following ways:
   * [As environmental variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)
-    * Copy the file `.env_sample` to `.env` and update the values corresponding to your AWS user.
+    * Copy the file `.env_sample` to `.env` and update the values corresponding to thy AWS user.
 Run:
       ```sh
       source .env
       ```